appsemble/appsemble/docs/04-remapper/index.md

    user and checks if it is equal to “Eindhoven”.
 If this is true, it removes the `city` property from the person’s properties.
 If this is false, it sets the person object to null.

-When this remapper is done, the output should be an array that is filled with people that had the value of “Eindhoven” under the `city` property.
-The people that didn’t got set to null.
+When this remapper is done, the output is an array that is filled with people that had the value of “Eindhoven” under the `city` property.
+The people that didn’t are set to null.

 > **Note:** Remappers don’t directly alter the resource itself.
 It only changes data within the
 > **context** of the remapper itself.